 4 egg yolks

-1. Preheat an oven to 200°C/180°C/400F/Gas mark 6.
+1. Preheat an oven to 200°C/180°C/400°F/Gas mark 6.
 Slice the baking potatoes into thick chip shapes (I leave the skins on but you can peel them if you like).
 Lie them flat on a baking tray and spray well with oil.
 Give them a toss, spray them again and sprinkle with salt and pepper.
-Bake in the oven for 20 minutes (now go and make a cup of tea).
+Bake in the oven for 20 minutes.

 2. After 20 minutes give the chips a bit of a shake, another spritz of oil and bake for a further 25 minutes.
 This is a good time to start the mushrooms.

 3. De-stalk the mushrooms and put to one side.
-In a jug, combine 200ml of veg stock, 1 crushed garlic clove, 1 tsp of marmite, 1 tsp of mirin, 1 tbs of balsamic vinegar and a sprinkle of fresh thyme leaves.
+In a jug, combine the vegetable stock, garlic, Marmite, mirin, balsamic vinegar and the fresh thyme leaves.
 Mix with a fork and pour into a large saucepan with a lid.
 Bring to the boil and then reduce the heat down to a simmer.
 Carefully immerse the mushrooms into the broth (don’t worry if it’s a bit snug, they’ll soften).
 Put the lid on and turn your attention to the béarnaise.

-5. Uncover the mushrooms and flip them over carefully, cover again with the lid and turn the heat right down.
-Continue to cook for a further five minutes.
-Pour the béarnaise sauce into a clean saucepan and gently heat through stirring all the time (don’t get it too hot or the sauce will split, you just want to warm it through.)
+6. Uncover the mushrooms and flip them over carefully, cover again with the lid and turn the heat right down.
+Continue to cook for a further 5 minutes.
+Pour the béarnaise sauce into a small clean saucepan and gently heat through stirring all the time (don’t let the sauce get too hot, you only want to warm it through.

-6. Turn the heat off the mushrooms and lift each mushroom out and onto plates.
-Add a handful of chips and pour the béarnaise into small jugs or ramikins and serve with salad leaves.
+7. Once the chips are cooked, uncover the mushrooms and lift out onto plates.
+Add a handful of chips and pour the béarnaise into small jugs or ramekins.
+Serve with salad leaves.

 If you’ve had a go at making my mushroom steak and chips or any of my other recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org